kazakovevgeny/school_diary/README.md

 # school_diary
 Simple app for students.
-Keep your timetable in android-phone.
+Keep your timetable in android-phone, it's realy easy.